johnpuddephatt/kent/src/pages/about-community-led-housing.md

 ## Looking ahead to a brighter tomorrow

-As part of the Community Led Homes Enabler Hub Grants Programme, we’re in a unique position to help motivated groups start tackling all these issues head on.
+As part of a network of community housing hubs across the country, we’re in a unique position to help motivated groups start tackling all these issues head on.
 By encouraging projects for community led homes and empowering people to see them through, we’re doing everything we can to fight inequality and take our region to a place of greater inclusivity, stability and fairness.